The AI Question, Without False Choices

 If we keep forcing this conversation into tribes, we will miss the truth in front of us: AI is producing real harm and real benefit at the same time.
 Pretending otherwise may be convenient, but it is not honest.

-Batch questions together instead of opening repeated, fragmented sessions.
+Group questions together instead of initiating repeated, fragmented sessions.

-Support policies that require renewable energy and water-use disclosure.
+Advocate for policies that promote renewable energy and water-use transparency.

-Pay attention to which communities are carrying the burden, especially nearby.
+Be mindful of which communities are bearing the burden, especially local ones.

 In the end, how we move through this moment is still a choice.
 We can retreat into suspicion and camps, or we can work together with honesty, restraint, and care for the people most affected by the systems we build.
 I still have faith that, if we are willing to stay clear-eyed and humane, goodness can prevail—not by accident, but by what we choose to protect, repair, and build together.